mirror/dd-wrt/src/router/rsync/rsync.1.md

---early-input=FILE       use FILE for daemon's early exec input --list-only              list the files instead of copying them --bwlimit=RATE           limit socket I/O bandwidth --write-batch=FILE       write a batched update to FILE --only-write-batch=FILE  like --write-batch but w/o updating dest --read-batch=FILE        read a batched update from FILE
+--early-input=FILE       use FILE for daemon's early exec input --list-only              list the files instead of copying them --bwlimit=RATE           limit socket I/O bandwidth --stop-after=MINS        Stop rsync after MINS minutes have elapsed --stop-at=y-m-dTh:m      Stop rsync at the specified point in time --write-batch=FILE       write a batched update to FILE --only-write-batch=FILE  like --write-batch but w/o updating dest --read-batch=FILE        read a batched update from FILE